metoppv/improver/doc/source/metadata/Introduction.rst

 cell_methods
     Used to describe the statistical processing applied to the quantity that usually changes the interpretation of the data.
-    ``time: maximum`` indicates the maximum over ther period of the time bounds.
+    ``time: maximum`` indicates the maximum over the period of the time bounds.
     The ``comment: of air_temperature`` in brackets
-    is to clarity that it the maximum is not of the probability, but of the underlying quantity, the temperature, in this exmaple.
+    is to clarify that the maximum
+    is not of the probability, but of the underlying quantity, which is the temperature in this example.
     Cell methods are covered in more detail in the User Guide

 .. add link to User Guide

 grid_mapping
-    Although in this case, the name of the projection used, this is actually only a label pointing to separate grid mapping variable, which more fully describes the map projection.
+    Although in this case, the name of the projection used, this is actually only a label pointing to a separate grid mapping variable, which more fully describes the map projection.

 coordinates